cs1302uga/cs1302-minesweeper-alpha/README.md

           After the program terminates, a user should be able to confirm the exist status of `1` using `echo $?`.

+          NOTE: If `--gen` is not supported, then you are not required to check the validity of any arguments that follow.

        You may find it useful to consult the [Command-Line Arguments Tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/master/cla/cla.md)